DevExpress-Examples/out-of-maintenance-how-to-colorize-charts-using-the-range-colorizer-t232519/Readme.md

 # How to colorize charts using the Range Colorizer

-This example demonstrates how to color each series point in a specific color depending on the Happy Planet Index (HPI) data obtained from a datasource. <br />
+This example demonstrates how to color each series point in a specific color depending on the Happy Planet Index (HPI) data obtained from a datasource.<br />
-<p> </p>

 <h3>Description</h3>

-To accomplish this task, create a range colorizer and assign it to the <strong>SeriesBase.Colorizer</strong> property.<br /><br />To access HPI information from the HPI.xml datasource, set the <strong>SeriesBase.ColorDataMember</strong> property to the "HPI" data field.<br />Then, add range stops (data splits in ranges) for the colorizer to the<strong> DoubleCollection</strong> object.
+To accomplish this task, create a range colorizer and assign it to the <strong>SeriesViewBase.Colorizer</strong> property.<br /><br />To access HPI information from the HPI.xml datasource, set the <strong>SeriesBase.ColorDataMember</strong> property to the "HPI" data field.<br />Then, add range stops (data splits in ranges) for the colorizer to the<strong> DoubleCollection</strong> object.
 This object is accessed using the<strong> RangeColorizer.RangeStops</strong> ptoperty.
 <p>&nbsp;</p>
 <p>After that, specify the desired palette entries in the <strong>PaletteEntry</strong> objects using their <strong>Color</strong> and <strong>Color2</strong> properties and add <strong>PaletteEntry</strong> objects to the chart palette repository using the <strong>ChartControl.PaletteRepository</strong> property.
 Then, it is necessary to choose a palette for painting series points via the <strong>RangeColorizer.PaletteName</strong> property.</p>
 <p>The colorizer automatically associates each color with the specified data range to colorize series.</p>